mwbowers/mwbowers.github.io/reference/datagate/datagate-client/i-directory.md

 title: IDirectory interface
 ---

-Defines the methods and properties for a DataGate directory.
+Defines the contract for managing a directory in the ASNA DataGate client.

 **Namespace:** ASNA.DataGate.Client
 **Assembly:** ASNA.QSys.DataGate.Client.dll